appvia/metal-pod-reaper/README.md

 # Metal Pod Reaper

-Automatically recover Stateful application Pods when a Kubernetes node (on metal) is down.
+Automatically recover Stateful application Pods when a Kubernetes node (on metal) can **safely** be established to be down.

 - [Details](#details)
 - [Usage](#usage)